Purush0th/jasmine_ci/README.md

 [17:00:30]Publishing internal artifacts

-But running throw cmd using Phantonjs is fine.
+But running through cmd using Phantonjs is fine.